 Platforms like operating systems, databases, web servers, execution environments can be included in PaaS.

 IaaS and PaaS are closely intertwined together.
 Organizations committed to a specific development environment for a certain application without managing the deployment themselves opt for PaaS.
+Here are a few examples of PaaS.

-Examples of PaaS: Azure Apps, AWS Elastic Beanstalk, Heroku, Apache Stratos, Google App Engine
+Azure Apps, AWS Elastic Beanstalk, Heroku, Apache Stratos, Google App Engine

-Analogy for understanding PaaS:
+Analogy for understanding PaaS

 Let’s take our hotel construction example.
 PaaS is like getting a ready-made hotel building, with utilities, elevators, floors, and rooms.
 You have a ready-to-go hotel that can be operational with minimum changes.
 You also have the choice to customize your hotel the way you want.
 Design and add furniture, electronics, sheets, towels, and decorations to suit your requirement.
 This provides a platform for you to complete the hotel, so that guests can use the hotel.